intrig/ict/ict/bitstring.md

 ## Constructing bitstrings from strings

+Strings preceded with a `#` denotes hexadecimal, a `@` symbol denotes binary.
+Otherwise, strings are interpreted as hexadecimal.
+Spaces are ignored.

-The following table provides examples on how represent a bitstring in ascii:
+The following table provides examples on how to represent a bitstring in ascii:

 string   | meaning
 ---------|---------